 It’s important to know that shape, cut, color and clarity often have a larger impact on price than carat weight.
 As you can see from the graph, each diamond has different grades and shapes, despite their carat weight being the same.
 In this example, the pear-shaped diamond in the chart above doesn’t have as good of a “cut” grade as the round diamond example, but has higher grades in color (E) and has a better clarity grade (VS1).
 Two-carat colorless pear diamonds are very rare, and therefore have a higher price.

-If finding a two carat diamond without spending $25k sounds appealing to you, the top three money saving tips we can give you are: look for diamonds with inclusions on the side (these diamonds will appear eye clean from the top), go down a few color grades, and go for a fancy shaped diamond.
+If finding a two-carat diamond without spending $25k sounds appealing to you, the top four money-saving tips we can give you are: look for diamonds with inclusions on the side (these diamonds will appear eye clean from the top), go down a few color grades, choose a lab-grown diamond instead, and go for a fancy-shaped diamond.
 The combination of these factors will significantly drop the price.

 For the most sparkle, go with two carat diamonds with high quality cut grades.
 This will ensure that your diamond sparkles enough.
 If your heart is set on a two carat diamond and you need to make sacrifices, lower the color and clarity grades, but don’t go below a cut grade of Very Good.